Metreeler/car_racing/README.md

 ## Continuous Delivery

+I am trying to use Travis CI for the continuous integration

 ## IDE

 For this project and most of my project in Python I use PyCharm.
 This IDE is made specifically for Python project and is easy to handle.
 Almost every feature is intuitive and thanks to the different sub-windows, it is easy to navigate between the code, the directories, the run windows, etc.